matheus-gomes-dev/react-to-do-app/README.md

 npm run dev
 ```

+That's it!
 Now the application is ready and running on *http://localhost:8080*.
 Have fun! :)